Wizard of Legend: Chaos Trials

 The Chaos Trials are a structurally randomized series of rooms that increase in difficulty with each trial beaten.
 The Chaos Trials are separated into four sections: Three element specific sections, and then the final boss.
 The first three sections are each themed with one of the five basic arcana mentioned above.
 Each section consists of three floors – two regular dungeon floors and a boss floor.
 The regular dungeon floors contain mostly element neutral enemies, but can spawn special enemies that represent the element of the stage.
-When perusing through the trials, the player may enter a section that locks the player into a room and spawns a small wave of enemies to be defeated.
-Defeating all enemies may result in a chest that could hold, health, gold, and chaos gems, or become a mimic.
+While progressing through the trials, the player may enter a section that locks the player into a room and spawns a small wave of enemies to be defeated.
+Defeating all enemies may result in a chest that could hold health, gold, and chaos gems, or become a mimic.
 The normal dungeons will have three shopkeeper characters each denoted by a color which allows the player to expand their arcana, relics, and other items.
 The end of each stage can be reached by activating and defeating the mini bosses, which all contain enemies spawned accompanying them.
 At the third stage of each set, you fight the council member which specializes in the element that the level is based on.
 Each boss has a different skill set based on their arcana and will enter a taunting phase to signify the player to stun and deal damage to them.
 After the first three sections are completed, the final boss is found as the last trial.
 The boss is guarded by three arena stages, in which the player fights waves of enemies, and a mini boss before entering the shop section.
-After the shop, the player has to defeat three stages of the boss before finishing the game and achieving a chaos arcana arcana.
+After the shop, the player has to defeat three stages of the boss before finishing the game and achieving a chaos arcana.

 Development

 The game was subject to a Kickstarter in June 2016, raising $72,681 from the $50,000 goal.
-Wizard of Legend was released simultaneously on Microsoft Windows, OS X, Linux, PlayStation 4, Nintendo Switch, and Xbox One on May 15, 2018.
+Wizard of Legend was released simultaneously on Microsoft Windows, macOS, Linux, PlayStation 4, Nintendo Switch, and Xbox One on May 15, 2018.
+Versions for Android and iOS were released on October 27, 2023.